wingkwong/leetcode-the-hard-way/tutorials/graph-theory/breadth-first-search.md

 ---
-title: "Breadth First Search (BFS)"
+title: 'Breadth First Search (BFS)'
-description: "In BFS, we explore all the closest nodes first before going one step further."
+description: 'In BFS, we explore all the closest nodes first before going one step further.'
 hide_table_of_contents: true
 keywords:
   - leetcode